CAPITAL IMPROVEMENT PROGRAM

 Floodprone Property Assistance Program

-The Flood Control District of Maricopa County’s STEM Curriculum provides lessons for grades 3-8 which are intended to support Earth’s water standards.
+The Flood Control District of Maricopa County’s STEM Curriculum provides lessons for grades K-8 that support Earth’s water standards.
 All of the lessons have been developed in alignment with Arizona Science Standards.

 Community Rating System